bwarren2/proper_parser/README.md

 `com.datadrivendota.parser.QueueManager` handles AMQP stuff so `com.datadrivendota.parser.Worker` doesn't have to.

 `com.datadrivendota.parser.MatchRequest` and `com.datadrivendota.parser.MatchResponse` codify the message-sending back to RabbitMQ.
 They might turn into locals of `com.datadrivendota.parser.QueueManager` depending on how factoring goes.

+We target Java 1.7 because Jackson has troubles with 1.8.
+(Unable to discover "Versioned".)
+This might be fixable with more effort than I am putting in now, but I don't need 8 yet and 7 works, so 7 it is.